Dental Assisting — Lincoln

 Program Objective

-Students will be required to complete out-of-class assignments in each course, except externship.
+Students will be required to complete out-of-class assignment in each course, except internship.

 -